 After I lost my dad I did a lot of reading on the subject of grieving.
 Those of us who have lost a loved one, need to do whatever it takes to get through every moment, celebrating the happy moments we had with our loved one and crying when we can (because tears are cleansing and healing).
 It’s also important to look for ways to get through the tough times with our heads held as high as we can.
 God will give you strength as you keep looking to Him and praying that He will be your husband (as He promised to those who are widows).

-I did some searching for you and the following are various quotes that were given to me that were written by Martha Whitmore Hickman, from her book, Healing After Loss: Daily Meditations For Working Through Grief, that might help you in some way.
-She wrote:
+I did some searching for you and the following are various quotes that were given to me.
+They were written by Martha Whitmore Hickman, from her book, Healing After Loss: Daily Meditations For Working Through Grief, that might help you in some way.

 • “In case we’re feeling driven to somehow ‘get done with’ our grieving (if I do it faster, maybe I’ll feel better sooner), let us be reminded that, as in many of life’s profoundest experiences —making love, eating, and drinking —faster is not necessarily better.
 Perhaps the thing about grieving is that the process will not be cheated.
 It will take as much time as it needs.
 Our task is to be attentive when the messages of mind and memory come.
 If we let them go by unattended the first time, they’ll probably cost more in the long run.”